Jack Whitehall: Television and radio career

-In 1997, Whitehall (then aged nine) appeared in the series Noah's Ark.
-In June 2008, Whitehall presented the first week of Big Brother's Big Mouth on E4, returning in August to present the twelfth week.
+In 1997 Whitehall (then aged nine) appeared in the series Noah's Ark.
+In June 2008, he presented the first week of Big Brother's Big Mouth on E4, returning in August to present the twelfth week.
 In September 2008, Whitehall made his first appearance on Channel 4's 8 Out of 10 Cats.

-In January 2009, he presented Celebrity Big Brother's Big Mouth and appeared on The Sunday Night Project.
+In January 2009, Whitehall presented Celebrity Big Brother's Big Mouth and appeared on The Sunday Night Project.
 On 5 June, his third appearance on 8 Out of 10 Cats was broadcast.
 In June 2009 Whitehall co-presented topical-satire series The TNT Show with Holly Walsh on Channel 4.
 In August, he appeared on Charlie Brooker's Channel 4 panel show You Have Been Watching, followed in September by his first appearance on Would I Lie to You?.
 He made his first of many appearances on BBC Two satirical panel show Mock the Week, and in October, he guest-presented an episode of Never Mind the Buzzcocks.

 In January 2010, Whitehall made his fourth appearance in 8 Out of 10 Cats, followed in February by his second appearance on Mock the Week, and a first appearance in Argumental on Dave.
 In April, he featured on Channel 4's Comedy Gala, a benefit show held in aid of Great Ormond Street Children's Hospital, which had been filmed live at The O2 Arena in London in March.
 In April, he appeared on James Corden's sport show A League of Their Own, and on 11 June made his fifth appearance on 8 Out of 10 Cats, followed in June by his third appearance on Mock the Week.
 In June and July 2010, Whitehall was a regular performer on the first series of Channel 4's Stand Up for the Week alongside Andi Osho, Kevin Bridges, Rich Hall and presenter Patrick Kielty.
 In September he made his sixth appearance on 8 Out of 10 Cats, and in September and October, his fourth and fifth appearances on Mock the Week.
 In October, he appeared on a second episode of Argumental, and he honoured Big Brother presenter Davina McCall on the Channel 4 show A Comedy Roast.
 In October, he headlined the second episode of Dave's One Night Stand, followed by his second appearance on A League of Their Own, and on 1 November he appeared on Ask Rhod Gilbert.
 In December, he appeared on the Royal Variety Performance 2010, and in December he appeared on the sixth series of Live at the Apollo, which had been filmed on 27 September.